lisp-docs/process-dpans3r/output/chap-2/c-d-interpretation-of-tokens/_c-d-b-b-potential-numbers-as-tokens.md

 To allow implementors and future Common Lisp standards to extend the syntax of numbers, a syntax for *potential numbers* is defined that is more general than the syntax for numbers.
-A *token* is a *potential number* if it satisfies all of the following requirements:
+A <GlossaryTerm styled={true} term={"token"}><i>token</i></GlossaryTerm> is a *potential number* if it satisfies all of the following requirements: